1 February 2010

-Audio 101 for iPhone Developers: File and Data Formats
+Audio Tutorial for iOS: File and Data Formats [2014 Edition]

 Image credit: ilco